-Search continues for those unaccounted for after Tropical Depression Fred slammed North Carolina county
+2 more deaths reported, 5 people still missing after flooding in Haywood County, North Carolina

 "We know that the search and rescue efforts are not stopping until we know where people are or we've been able to find somebody," Cooper said.

-Crews are using cellphone tracking along with other methods to find those missing, the governor explained.
+Crews are using cellphone tracking along with other methods to find those missing, the governor said.

 "We want to let you know that the state is helping with that, providing cellphone tracking and other things, trying to find people and we're grateful that people are continuing to look," he said.